Controllers

 }

-query and rawQuery are lazy-loaded on first access for better performance.
+query, rawQuery, and conn are lazy-loaded on first access for better performance.

 RequestContext is extensible via declaration merging.
 For example, @miiajs/auth adds the user property automatically when installed.